bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 - Added: Updates via XML RPC are now logged, for example when using the WordPress app for iOS or Android.
+Supported actions for now is post/page created, edited, deleted, and media uploads.
 - Added: `_xmlrpc_request` is added to context of event when an event is initiated through a XML-RPC all.
 - Changed: RSS feed now has loglevel of event prepended to the title.
 - Changed: Options logger: show only first 250 chars of new and old option value.
+Really long values could make the log look strange.
 - Added: If constant SIMPLE_HISTORY_LOG_DEBUG is defined and true automatically adds $_GET, $_POST, and more info to each logged event.
 Mostly useful for the developer, but maybe some of you are a bit paranoid and want it too.
+- Updated: German translation updated.

 = 2.0.20 (February 2015) =